-Period tracking apps and other fertility related programs for mobile phones and tablets aren’t always accurate, according to a study published in April 2020 by the BMJ of Sexual and Reproductive Health.
+Pregnancy apps, period tracking apps and other fertility-related programs for mobile phones and tablets aren’t always accurate, according to a study published in April 2020 by the BMJ of Sexual and Reproductive Health.
 This could have implications for anyone using these apps to either get pregnant or as contraception.

 Lack of detailed information

 The study showed that only around 9-20% of the apps studied gave truly accurate information.
 Many of the apps provided a simple calculation based on limited information and were not developed with any specialist or medical input.